w3c/breakouts-day-2025/README.md

 # Audience

-As we did in 2024, the W3C is organizing a remote breakout session event called W3C Breakouts Day 2025.
 The goal of the day is to foster discussion among the full W3C community about new or existing topics.

 # Participation